PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 :::note Plugin Loading Order

-Note that unlike Bukkit plugins, dependencies **do not** affect the load order.
+Note that [unlike Bukkit plugins](#load-order-logic-split), dependencies are independent of the plugin load order.
+This means that although declaring a dependency will give you access to its classes, if you require it to be initialised before your plugin is loaded, see [this](#load-order-declaration).
 :::

 ### Load Order Declaration